lspope/capstone/README.md

 # Future Work
 * Create a dashboard/app that would allow the user to select specific Regions and/or States for Topic Modeling.
 Also allow for setting the desired number of topics and top word count.
-* Create a dashboard/app to classify tweets from the live Twitter stream.
-Allow the user to stream for Tweets for the entire United States,or selected US region(s) or selected US state(s).
+* Create a dashboard/app to classify Tweets from the live Twitter stream.
+Allow the user to stream for Tweets for the entire United States, or selected US Region(s) or selected US State(s).
 * Continue to collect Tweets over a longer timespan and update model.
 * Improve the regex code used to detect a 'likely' United States location from the Tweet User-provided Location string.